 Indian Wedding Shoot at Royal Ambassador

-Arlington Estate Gujrati reception
+Arlington Estate Gujrati Reception

 At Arlington Estate, it was one of a kind experience to work at this venue.
 Right next to Brampton and Vaughan in the heart of Kleinburg.
 Nothing but state of the facility so if you are looking for a lavish affair in Toronto or surrounding areas.
 Arlington estate is the venue for sure to checkout.
-Outdoor and Indoor spaces makes this place almost perfect for Indian weddings.
+Outdoor and Indoor spaces make this place almost perfect for Indian weddings.

 Pre-Reception Photoshoot at Arlington Estate

 We started that as Sonia walked out of the glass doors of Arlington estate to enter the patio.
 Anil was dress in a tux and both of them were looking like a magazine couple.
-We only got few minutes to photograph the couple outdoors and then we moved them to rose wall.
+We only got a few minutes to photograph the couple outdoors and then we moved them to the rose wall.
 This beautiful rose wall was set up by Wonder walls another amazing vendor for work with.

 Champagne was being poured and guests started to arrive at the Arlington Lobby.
-I have to say whole setting gave that luscious feel here at Arlington Estate.
+I have to say the whole setting gave that luscious feel here at Arlington Estate.

-The stage was set with fresh red roses by Design mantra.
-An exceptional cake by Fine cakes by zarah, it was one elegant setup.
+The stage was set with fresh red roses by Design Mantra.
+An exceptional cake by Fine cakes by Zarah, it was one elegant setup.

-Beyoutiful Beginnings did a spectacular job throughout this wedding to precisely deliver what bride had envisioned.
+Beyoutiful Beginnings did a spectacular job throughout this wedding to precisely deliver what the bride had envisioned.
 That is why we have them as our preferred vendor.

 Indian Wedding Reception at Arlington Estate

 With Dhol by Nature giving some drum beats this was the moment.
 Anil and Sonia walking in this beautiful reception hall.
 We had parents and siblings speeches and things were getting emotional.
-Couple went after the parents for their thank you notes at the Arlington.
-There is no Gujrati wedding without a performance.
+The couple went after the parents for their thank you notes at the Arlington.
+There is no Gujrati wedding without performance.
 We had children to older everyone involved in this performance.
 Followed by the first dance as husband and wife from this Gujarati Couple.